Model Basis 1 - Rotations in the LEDO Field

 • Quantum models: describing interference of multiple oscillatory field contributions.

-• Condensed matter: collective excitations (phonons, magnons) with nontrivial superposition.
+• Condensed matter: collective excitation (phonons, magnons) with nontrivial superposition.

 • Cosmology: oscillations in primordial fields, dark energy modulation, or “beats” in large-scale structure formation.